bpstephanie/Clean_Crave/README.md

 ## Features

-Clean Crave site is set up to be easy to use and friendlt.
+Clean Crave site is set up to be easy to use and friendly.
 It contains features that the user will be familiar with, such as a navigation bar, burger icon with dropdown menu, contact forms and social media icons in the footer.

 ## Existing Features